FAQs

 Avian influenza occurs when migratory waterfowl pass over farm areas and leave droppings containing the virus.
 “Bird flu” does not normally infect humans, but it is a serious issue for chickens and typically spikes in the spring and fall.

-Birds temporarily housed in barns weekly update as of March 18, 2024
+Birds temporarily housed in barns monthly update as of October 2024

-Number of egg farms in the Vital Farms network300+
+Number of egg farms in the Vital Farms network350+

 Farmers